Kanegraffiti/House-of-Wura/README.md

 1. In Vercel, open **Storage → Blob** and create a Read/Write token.
 Paste it into `BLOB_READ_WRITE_TOKEN`.
 2. Deploy or run locally with the same token so `@vercel/blob` can list, read, and write private files.
 3. Orders live under `orders/`.
 Proof uploads live under `proofs/{orderId}/`.
 All assets are private by default.
 4. JSON helpers in `lib/blob.ts` handle parsing and minimal logging.
-Avoid storing sensitive financial data; only the submitted proof URLs and customer contact preference are recorded.
+Avoid storing sensitive financial data; only the submitted proof URLs and basic contact details are recorded.

 ## Cart & WhatsApp Experience

 - Cart drawer and `/cart` page offer full editing controls, subtotal preview, and a prominent “Checkout via WhatsApp” button.
-- Checkout validates contact preference (WhatsApp or email) before creating the order.
+- Checkout accepts WhatsApp digits and/or email (both optional) before creating the order.
 When successful it:
   - Clears the cart
   - Stores `{orderId, createdAt}` in `localStorage` (`wura_last_order`) for quick access
   - Dispatches a custom `wura:last-order` event so the header updates the “Latest order” link instantly
-  - Opens WhatsApp with a compact summary listing order ID, line items, and customer contact details
+  - Opens WhatsApp with a compact summary listing order ID, line items, and the provided contact details
-- `/order/{orderId}` reminds guests to mention the order ID if they message manually, shows previously uploaded proofs, and offers another WhatsApp shortcut.
+- `/order/{orderId}` reminds guests to mention the order ID if they message manually, shows previously uploaded proofs, and offers another WhatsApp shortcut alongside direct proof uploads.

 ## Deployment Checklist